- Janice Olivencia

 “This is such an amazing opportunity.
-I’m very excited to be working with Emily.
-I think we are going to be a really good team together because we share the same views regarding what we want to accomplish.
-We want the best for our student-athletes and the University of Florida – both are very important to us,” Olivencia said.
-“We are going to do everything possible to help our players reach their goals.
+I’m very excited to be working with Emily and I think we are a really good team together because we share the same views regarding what we want to accomplish,” Olivencia said.
+“We want the best for our student-athletes and the University of Florida, both are very important to us.
+We are going to do everything possible to help our players reach their goals.”

 “Emily and I played together on the pro tour and also played our collegiate golf at major universities.
-We have been there as competitors and we can relay that experience to our golfers to help them progress,” she continued.
-“I am very honored to be joining the Gator Nation.”
+We have been there as competitors and we can relay that experience to our golfers to help them progress.
+I am honored to be part of The Gator Nation.”

 As a professional, Olivencia qualified for the 2009 U.S. Women’s Open in Saucon Valley, Pa.
-It was another first for Puerto Rico, as she was the first woman golfer from P.R. to qualify for a major event.
-The last Puerto Rican to qualify for a major golfing event was Professional Golf Association (PGA) Hall of Famer Juan “Chi Chi” Rodriguez.
+It was another first for Puerto Rico, as she became the first woman golfer from P.R. to qualify for a major event.
+The last Puerto Rican to qualify for a major golfing event was Professional Golf Association (PGA) Hall of Famer Chi Chi Rodriguez.

 Olivencia received her bachelor’s degree in communications studies from Texas in 2004.

 Education: Bachelor of Science – Communications Studies, University of Texas, 2004

 - Assistant Coach, University of South Florida, 2011-12

 - Two-time National Golf Coaches Association All-American (2002-03)

 - Big 12 Player of the Year (2002)